 Method Use getTPB Returns a reference to the TPB used to start the transaction.
-Start Restart a transaction (see 5.7) GetInTransaction Returns true if the transaction is active PrepareForCommit Start of two phase commit process for multiple databases (see 5.5) Commit Commit and terminate the transaction (see 5.5) CommitRetaining Commit and leave the transaction active (see 5.5).
-HasActivity Returns true if transaction acitivity has taken place since the last call to the method (see 5.8) Rollback Rollback and terminate the transaction (see 5.6).
-RollbackRetaining Rollback and leave the transaction active (see 5.6).
+Start Restart a transaction (see 5.8) GetInTransaction Returns true if the transaction is active GetIsReadOnly Returns true if this is a read only transaction GetTransactionID Returns the Firebird assigned transaction id.
+PrepareForCommit Start of two phase commit process for multiple databases (see 5.6) Commit Commit and terminate the transaction (see 5.6) CommitRetaining Commit and leave the transaction active (see 5.6).
+HasActivity Returns true if transaction acitivity has taken place since the last call to the method (see 5.9) Rollback Rollback and terminate the transaction (see 5.7).
+RollbackRetaining Rollback and leave the transaction active (see

-Method Use GetAttachmentCount Returns the number of database attachments over which the transaction is active.
+Method Use 5.7).
+GetAttachmentCount Returns the number of database attachments over which the transaction is active.
 GetAttachment Return a selected database attachment.
+GetTrInformation See 5.10.
+GetTransactionName Returns the Transaction Name, if any (see 5.4) SetTransactionName Replaces the current Transaction Name with that provided.